rapontual/challenge-checkout/README.md

 Provides access to payments.
 Has these endpoints:

-- /api/payments - POST a payment for the logged in Merchant
+- /api/payments - POST a payment for the logged User/Merchant
-- /api/payments - GET all payments of the logged in Merchant
+- /api/payments - GET all payments of the logged User/Merchant
-- /api/payments/transactionId - GET the payment transaction of the logged in Merchant
+- /api/payments/transactionId - GET the payment transaction of the logged User/Merchant

 ## Running